 Whilst the region hosts various events such as festivals, cellar doors and tours, the town itself is home to just 136 people.
 This makes it ideal for a quiet country getaway for wine lovers.

-One local winery, Raidis estate, hold regular events featuring live music, tastings and canapes.
+One local winery, Raidis estate, holds regular events featuring live music, tastings and canapes.

 Piper’s River, Tasmania

-The cool climate of the Piper’s River Region in Tasmania is similar to that of Champagne in France.
-This makes it ideal to produce sparkling varieties.
-And indeed, this is what the region is most famous for, producing the majority of Australia’s premium sparkling varieties.
+The cool climate of the Piper’s River Region in Tasmania is similar to that of Champagne in France, making it ideal to produce sparkling varieties — making it arguably one of Australia’s best wine regions.
+It produces the majority of Australia’s premium sparkling varieties.

 One local winery, Bay of Fires, features a large range of sparkling varieties typical of the region.
 They have a cellar door located in the picturesque Piper’s River region.

 You can also explore the region as part of the Tamar Valley wine trail.
-Non-drinkers will still enjoy all the other gourmet food such as Tamar Valley diary (which produce the most delicious commercial yoghurt) and small food producers.
+Non-drinkers will still enjoy all the other gourmet food such as Tamar Valley dairy (which produces the most delicious commercial yoghurt) and small food producers.

 Granite Belt, Queensland